Manufactured Home Parks

 Utility Fees

 The park may charge residents for utility services that the park provides.
-A “utility service” is defined as any electric, fuel oil, natural or propane gas, sewer, waste disposal, or water service.
-Unless the park owner has installed measuring devices that accurately meter each household’s use of a utility, the park has to charge each household the same amount for the service.
+A “utility service” is defined as any electric, fuel oil, natural or propane gas, sewer, waste disposal, or water service.79 Unless the park owner has installed measuring devices that accurately meter each household’s use of a utility, the park has to charge each household the same amount for the service.80

 Under Minnesota law, if a park owner provides a utility service, the park owner may charge no more than:

-This exception allows the park owner to bill residents at a rate that allows the park owner to break even.
-However, the park owner may only charge residents the actual amount billed by the public utility or utility cooperative.
-Residents may not be billed for administrative, capital, or other costs.
+The park owner may only charge residents the actual amount billed by the public utility or utility cooperative.82 Before billing residents, the park owner must deduct charges for utilities that are used exclusively or primarily for the park owner’s purposes.
+Residents may not be billed for administrative, capital, or other costs.83

 Installation and Removal Fees